johnshearing/ControlTechniciansTroubleshootingCheckList/README.md

         4. Pump is working?
             1. Check for signal and solenoid problems.
-                > Actuate the solenoid manually under load by pressing the recessed button on solenoid if available.
+                > Actuate the valve manually under load by pressing the recessed button on the valve if available.
-                > If this moves the load reliably, then we know that the trouble is the solenoid or signal.
+                > If this moves the load reliably, then we know that the trouble is the signal or solenoid.
+See the next section (Signal or solenoid is suspect)
-                > If movement is unreliable then we probably have a jam at the load.
-                > If there is no movement then the problem is not signal – it may be hydraulic or it may be a jam.
+                > If there is no movement or movement is unreliable then the problem is not signal or solenoid – it may be hydraulic or it may be a jam.
+                > After checking for a jam, see the section (Signal and solenoid are OK, Check for hydraulic problems)

-            2. If signal or solenoid is suspect.
+            2. Signal or solenoid is suspect.
                 1. Listen to the solenoid when switching on and off.
+                    > There should be some sound as the valve moves.

-                2. Notice if the solenoid is unusually hot
+                2. Notice if the solenoid is unusually hot.
+                    > Maybe a short circuit in the solenoid.

+                3. Take a voltage reading with probes at each end of the coil while the control for signal is on.
+                    > There should be full voltage when energized and none when de-energized.
+                    > This proves signal, but still there could be an open in the solenoid.
+                    > So disconnect the leads and compare resistance across the solenoid to a known good solenoid
+                    > Or check for appropriate amperage going through the solenoid when operating.
-                3. If inconclusive: take a voltage reading at each end of the coil there should be full voltage when energized and none when de-energized.
-This proves signal, but still there could be an open in the solenoid so disconnect the leads and compare resistance to a known good solenoid or check for appropriate amperage.
-No voltage could indicate lack of signal, a short in the coil or a broken common.
+                    > No voltage difference across the solenoid could indicate lack of signal, a short in the coil or a broken common.
-                    In that case disconnect the solenoid and check for voltage on the hot wire and the common when switched on.
-Voltage now would indicate good signal but a shorting coil or possibly a broken common.
-If there is still no voltage between hot and common then check for voltage between hot and a known good common or go directly to the common terminal of the power supply.
-If there is voltage now then you know you have a broken common otherwise it’s a shorted coil.
+                    > In that case disconnect the solenoid and check for voltage between the hot wire and the common when switched on.
+                    > Voltage between hot and common wires would indicate good signal, good common, but a shorting coil in the solenoid.
+So change the solenoid.
+                    > If there is still no voltage between hot and common then check for voltage between hot and a known good common or go directly to the common terminal of the power supply.
+                    > If there is voltage now then you know you have a broken common otherwise it’s a shorted coil.

+# work on document is complete only to this point.
+More work will continue

-                4. If there is not access to the normal signal voltage then apply voltage to the solenoid with a power supply, battery, or by pig tail or try swapping it out for a new one.
+                5. If there is not access to the normal signal voltage then apply voltage to the solenoid with a power supply, battery, or by pig tail or try swapping it out for a new one.

-            3. Signal is OK, Check for hydraulic problems.
+            2. Signal and solenoid are OK, Check for hydraulic problems.

                 1. If the load does not move when valve is actuated
                     > manually, then the trouble is lack of oil pressure